This oyster mushroom satay recipe started with one thing: a sauce. Well, two things: a sauce and a dream.

 - 1/4 cup soy sauce

-Now oyster mushrooms do look a little intimidating, especially if you’re looking to turn the into an oyster mushroom satay.
+Oyster mushrooms do look a little intimidating, especially if you’re looking to turn them into an oyster mushroom satay.
 That’s why I like to trim the ugly part of the stem off (you’ll know what I mean when you see it) and then gently pull apart mushrooms in clumps.
 Oyster mushroom tops can vary based on the size of the mushroom, so sometimes I pull off the tops in clusters of 2-3, or sometimes I just pull off one.

 For this particular recipe, you want to create a look of them all being piled on the skewer, so I fold them in half before adding them to the skewer.

-It looks like they are all crowded on there, but I try to give each mushroom a bit of space to breath.
+It looks like they are all crowded on there, but I try to give each mushroom a bit of space to breathe.
 This will help with getting crispy oyster mushrooms!

 How to bring this recipe together

-This whole recipe is really very easy, only a few steps and then you roast the skewers – full step-by-step instructions are below:
+This whole recipe is very easy, only a few steps and then you roast the skewers.
+Full step-by-step instructions are below:

 - In a small bowl whisk together the harissa paste, olive oil, soy sauce, paprika and rice vinegar.
 Taste and feel free to adjust the seasoning to your preference (this also depends on your harissa paste, so feel free to adjust based on your paste’s savoriness and spice level).